ImAmalox/node-wiimote-driver/Wiimote Button Notation.md

 # Key press event

-The wiimote sends it's button presses as 3 bytes everytime a button either gets pressed or released.
+The wiimote sends it's button presses as 3 bytes every time a button either gets pressed or released.
 The first byte is always 30 in this case.
 The functions of the other bytes are as follows: